-NEIS (New Enterprise Incentive Scheme) is provided by the Australian Government to assist eligible job seekers who are interested in starting and running a small business.
+NEIS assists eligible job seekers who are interested in starting and running a small business with training an mentoring.

-The New Enterprise Incentive Scheme (NEIS) is part of jobactive.
-It is a programme delivered by a network of 21 providers who provide individualised help for job seekers to become self-employed business owners.
+NEIS is part of jobactive.
+It is a program delivered by a network of 21 providers who provide individualised help for job seekers to become self-employed business owners.

 A total of 8,600 NEIS places are available each financial year.

-New Enterprise Incentive Scheme (NEIS) training helps job seekers achieve a nationally recognised qualification and is a Centrelink approved activity for up to 13 weeks.
+NEIS training helps job seekers achieve a nationally recognised qualification for up to 13 weeks for either:

-Job seekers participating in the New Enterprise Incentive Scheme (NEIS) will receive allowance for 39 weeks of business operation.
-The NEIS Allowance is equivalent to the single, 22 or over, no children rate of Newstart Allowance, and is paid fortnightly in arrears, subject to a NEIS participant meeting the obligations under their NEIS Participant Agreement.
+Job seekers participating in NEIS will receive allowance for 39 weeks of business operation.
+The NEIS Allowance is equivalent Newstart Allowance (equivalent to the single, 22 or over, no children rate)

 The amount of NEIS Allowance that a job seeker receives will not be affected by income from their NEIS business.